Rome Chinese New Year

 The festival at Piazza Vittorio Emanuele II

-On Sunday, February 9, the traditional parade under the sign of the snake will start at 11 am.
-It will start from Piazza Vittorio and go through the surrounding streets.
+On Sunday, February 9, the traditional parade with dragons and lion dances begins at 10 am.
+It starts from Piazza Vittorio and moves through the surrounding streets.

 Piazza Vittorio Emanuele II was inaugurated in 1882, 11 years after Rome became Italy’s capital.
 The square is framed by imposing palaces with arcades in the style of the Piedmontese.